looker-open-source/looker-scim-proxy/README.md

 # Looker SCIM Proxy

-SCIM (System for Cross-domain Identity Management) is a lightweight RESTful JSON based open standard communication between an Identity Provider and applications, providing full user lifecycle management.
+SCIM (System for Cross-domain Identity Management) is a lightweight RESTful JSON based open standard communication between an IdP (Identity Provider) and applications, providing full user lifecycle management.
 SCIM will allow admins to:

 - streamline processes to auto provision / deprovision users from Looker
 - enable all changes to user profiles, groups, and custom attribute details to be updated immediately